nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The proposed view student/lesson mechanism is facilitated by `ModelManager`.
 It implements `Model`, stored internally as a `modelManagerStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

 * `ModelManager#viewStudent()` — Updates student panel with the student of interest and lesson panel with the lessons the student of interest is in.
-* `ModelManager#viewLesson()` — Updates lesson panel with the lesson of interest and student panel with the students that have this lesson of interest.
+* `ModelManager#viewLesson()` — Updates lesson panel with the lesson of interest and student panel with the students that are in this lesson of interest.

 This operation is exposed in the `Model` interface as `Model#viewStudent()` and `Model#viewLesson()`.